CTP:A Causal Interpretable Model for Non-Communicable Disease Progression Prediction: Experiment

-We only evaluate treatment effect on four simulated datasets because it is impossible to access counterfactual result of the ADNI dataset. \begin{itemize} \item Hao Dataset.
-We set the neurodegenerative value (i.e., $n$) to zero at time point 52.
-Then, we observe the disease progression trajectory under the treatment from 52 to 60. \item Zheng Dataset.
-We set the neurodegenerative value (i.e., $n$) to zero at the DPS time 0.
-Then, we observe the disease progression trajectory under the treatment from 0 to 20. \item MM-25 and MM-50 Dataset.
-We set the value of the No. 10 node to one at the time point 1.
-Then, we observe the disease progression trajectory under the treatment from 1 to 10. \end{itemize}
+\textbf{Treatment Settings}.
+We only conducted treatment effect analysis on four simulated datasets because it is impossible to access the counterfactual result of the ADNI dataset.
+We run 16 independent models for each dataset. \textit{Hao Dataset}: we set the neurodegenerative value (i.e., $n$) to zero at time point 52.
+Then, we observed the feature progression trajectories under the treatment from 52 to 60. \textit{Zheng Dataset}: we set the neurodegenerative value (i.e., $n$) to zero at the DPS time zero.
+Then, we observed the feature progression trajectories under the treatment from 0 to 20. \textit{MM-25 and MM-50 Dataset}.
+We set the value of the No. 10 node to one at the time point one.
+We recorded the feature progression trajectories under the treatment from 1 to 10.

+\textbf{Metrics}. \textit{Trajectory Prediction}: We used MSE to evaluate the prediction performance on continuous features and the macro average area under the receiver operating curve (AUC) to evaluate the prediction performance on discrete features. \textit{Causal Discovery}: We investigated the causal discovery performance of the CTP and baselines by analyzing the neural connectivity matrix $\widetilde{D}$.
+We regard a casual edge is inexistent if its corresponding element is less than 0.0001, and vice versa.
+Then, we use accuracy, F1, and AUC to evaluate causal discovery performance. \textit{Treatment Effect Prediction}: We used the MSE between the true value and estimated trajectories to evaluate the treatment effect prediction performance.